 Here’s how gratitude is keenly included in Reiki:

-- Gassho : In Japanese this word simply means, “To place the two palms together.”
-It’s in fact a mudra (symbolic hand-gesture or position) with a lot of significance.
+- Gassho: In Japanese this word simply means, “To place the two palms together.”
+It’s in fact a mudra (symbolic hand-gesture) with a lot of significance.
 Initially it represents a reverential state of mind, together with gratitude.
 It has further significance as a gesture of Oneness by uniting all polarities and allowing a consciousness of nonduality to emerge.

 - All Reiki methods begin and end in Gassho.
 After sitting and settling in for one of the Reiki meditations, each specific Reiki meditation method begins with the palms together at the Heart, and ends in exactly the same way.
 Before giving Reiki to someone, Gassho is used to acknowledge oneness with the recipient and to honor them.
 At the end of the session, Gassho is used as a gesture of closure and to give thanks.
 These are just a few examples.